magnetsystems/r2m-plugin-android/README.md

 * register the <code>res</code> and <code>l10n</code> directories as resources
 * register the <code>libs</code> directory as a library

-Build the plugin zip using the <code>Build->Prepare Plugin Module ... for deployment<code> option.
+Build the plugin zip using the <code>Build->Prepare Plugin Module ... for deployment</code> option.

 ### Releases